 Work Group members who represent organizations listed above functioned as liaisons.
 Their participation does not indicate organizational endorsement of the Guidelines.
 The views set out in this publication have not been considered by the American Bar Association House of Delegates and do not constitute the policy of the American Bar Association.

 This project has been implemented with the support of the Bell Atlantic Foundation and the Center for the Independence of the Disabled of New York.

-For more information about the ADA Mediation Guidelines, contact Judith Cohen, Project Coordinator at 212-741-3758 (Voice/TTY) or email@example.com.
+For more information about the ADA Mediation Guidelines, contact Judith Cohen, Work Group Coordinator, at firstname.lastname@example.org.

 Reproduction and distribution of the ADA Mediation Guidelines is encouraged.